Die Hauptstadt, Capricorn

 Atienna dipped her head in thanks as the officer departed before following on down the road as the officer instructed.
 Her leather shoes click-clacked against the path, accentuating the subdued chatter ghosting the square.

-After rounding the corner, she found the telephone booth as the military police office had described—rectangular, green-painted, straight across from the newspaper stand.
+After rounding the corner, she found the telephone booth as the military police officer had described—rectangular, green-painted, straight across from the newspaper stand.
 Closing her umbrella, she slipped inside and took a moment to admire how clean and well-kept it was.
 She even thought she caught a hint of lemon-scented, cleaning-agent near the windows.
 She paused in her admiration to eye the phone box resting alluringly in front of her.

 Her palms itched.